phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

         return SUCCESS;
     }

-While this is the only possible way to extend the ZendMM, this also alters the behaviour in two ways.
-As soon as a custom memory manager is installed:
+You may also bring your own heap and inject it via ``zend_mm_set_heap()`` which returns a pointer to the current (or old) heap.
+Beware that on a heap with custom handlers, ZendMM's behaviour will be different:

-* ZendMM will not cleanup chunks anymore during ``zend_mm_shutdown()`` (which is called during PHP request shutdown), leaving you with a memory leak if your custom handlers just forward calls to the ZendMM internal functions
+* ZendMM will not run cleanup during ``zend_mm_shutdown()`` (which is called during PHP request shutdown phase), leaving you with a memory leak if your custom handlers just forward calls to the ZendMM internal functions.
-* ZendMM's garbage collector implemented in ``zend_mm_gc()`` will not be doing anything in case a custom memory handler is installed
+* ZendMM's garbage collector implemented in ``zend_mm_gc()`` will not be doing anything.
+This also means it will not try to free chunks in case you reach the memory limit during an allocation in one of the ZendMM internal functions.
+* The only way to detect that a full shutdown is in progress in your heap with custom handlers is that your ``free`` function will be called with the address of your heap.
+* There is no chance of knowing when ``zend_mm_shutdown()`` will perform a request shutdown.

 Common errors and mistakes
 **************************